titusfortner/watigiri/README.md

 # Watigiri

-Watigiri is an add-on to Watir that attempts to make it seamless for actions to be taken using Nokogiri instead of Selenium in the places it makes sense to do so.
+Watigiri is an extension gem to Watir that attempts to make it seamless for actions to be taken using Nokogiri instead of Selenium in the places it makes sense to do so.

 The advantage of Nokogiri is that it parses the DOM very quickly.
 This provides two primary opportunities for speeding